Vertebrate Pesticide Induction Training

 - This course does not provide an accreditation for the use of Canid Pest Ejectors.
 This training is available locally, please contact the nearest Local Land Services Office to find out more about the Canid Pest Ejector Training.

-Complete the course here.
+Complete the online course here.